piyushn28/CallEE/README.md

 ## Introduction:

 This is an education platform that primarily focuses on connecting freshers and other students to their professors, seniors and alumini.
+A zero cheating platform for conducting quizzes.

 ## Demo Video Link: